Try431/MIDI-part-splitter/README.md

-Creating ./output/dominefiliunigenite_Tenor.mid with all other tracks set to volume 40 Creating ./output/dominefiliunigenite_Bass.mid with all other tracks set to volume 40 Creating ./output/dominefiliunigenite_Piano.mid with all other tracks set to volume 40
+Creating ./output/dominefiliunigenite_Tenor.mid with all other tracks set to volume 40 Creating ./output/dominefiliunigenite_Bass.mid with all other tracks set to volume 40 Creating ./output/dominefiliunigenite_Piano.mid with all other tracks set to volume 40 Converting './output/dominefiliunigenite_Soprano.mid' to an MP3 file in 'output/mp3s' Converting './output/dominefiliunigenite_Alto.mid' to an MP3 file in 'output/mp3s' ...
+All done! 😄 Enjoy your MP3 files!
 ````

 #### Example 2 - Parsing a single MIDI file, and setting the volume of the non-emphasized tracks